- Ph.D., University of Wales, Cardiff (United Kingdom), 1991.

 Over the next few years my goals are to focus my research, publish as widely as possible in sociology, health and social science journals, and remain grant active, seeking new sources of funding for my own research.

 Teaching interests are in Health, Disease & Society/Medical Sociology, Urban Sociology, Spatial Demography and GIS/Spatial Analysis.

 Stephen A. Matthews (PI) “Advanced Spatial Analysis Training Program for Population Scientists” with Donald Janelle and Michael Goodchild (both UC Santa Barbara).
 R25 awarded by National Institute of Child Health and Human Development (NICHD).
 No cost extension 2013-2014.

 Roger Anderson (PI, Hershey Medical Center) et al. “Patterns of care in Appalachia.”
 R01 National Cancer Institute (NCI).

-Daniel Kifer (PI), Stephen Matthews, and Tse-Chuan Yang "A Utility for Private Data Sharing in Social Science.”
+Daniel Kifer (PI), Stephen A. Matthews, and Tse-Chuan Yang "A Utility for Private Data Sharing in Social Science.”
 An NS Trustworthy Computing (TWC) in the Social Behavioral and Economic Sciences (SBES) Medium application.
+Awarded September 2012.

 Professional Awards and Achievements